eliasbenaddou/dotfiles/README.md

 1. **[zsh-helix-mode](https://github.com/Multirious/zsh-helix-mode)** – Bring comfort of working with Helix keybindings to your Zsh environment.
 This plugin attempts to implement Helix keybindings as accurately and completely as possible while respecting existing shell workflows.## Theme

+i. \*\*[helix-weztern](https://github.com/quantonganh/helix-wezterm?tab=readme-ov-file) - Turning Helix into an IDE with the help of WezTerm and CLI tools.

 ## Theme

 All tools or configurations that have themes use the Tokyo Night Storm [pallette](https://github.com/tokyo-night/tokyo-night-vscode-theme).